goingfine/WinCFScan/README.md

 Then you can build it from Build menu.
 After that you **must** copy content of `assets` folder into executable folder which usually is something like `bin/Debug/net6.0-windows`.

 # Disclaimer
-Use this tool on your own risk, there is no guarantee!
+Use this tool at your own risk, there is no guarantee!

 Have fun and give us feedback.